mmomtchev/hadron-swig-napi-example-project/README.md

 # CJS, MJS, ES6, TypeScript...

 This project is setup to provide a modern JavaScript environment - it uses `type: module`, JavaScript files are treated as ES6 by default and the TypeScript is also transpiled to ES6.
 This setup is what most newly published `npm` modules use in 2024.
 Such package will be compatible with all modern bundlers and recent Node.js versions when using `import` declarations.
-It won't be compatible with being `require`d from CJS code.
+Officially, it won't be compatible with being `require`d from CJS code (although you may find that it works in most cases).

 You can check [`magickwand.js`](https://github.com/mmomtchev/magickwand.js) for an example of a real-world SWIG-generated dual-build (WASM/native) project that is compatible with both ES6 and CJS.
 However you should be aware that supporting both ES6 and CJS adds substantial complexity to the packaging of a module.
 It is recommended that all new JavaScript and TypeScript projects use ES6 as their main targets.

-# WASM without COOP/COEP

-Currently, WASM projects using asynchronous wrappers require that [`COOP`/`COEP`](https://web.dev/articles/coop-coep) is enabled.
-In this example, it is enabled by the `webpack` built-in server and by the `karma` test runner.
-Users of your module will have to host it on web servers that support and send these headers - **this is a requirement on the web server end - ie a configuration option that must be enabled in Apache or nginx**.
-For example, currently Github Pages and many low-end hosting providers do not support it.

-Alternatively, this example can be built without asynchronous wrappers in order to produce a WASM binary that does not require `COOP`/`COEP`.
-The only real difference is the `emscripten` build configuration which can be found in `emscripten.gypi`.

-In this case, there are two possible strategies:
- * Accept that calling C++ functions will produce main thread latency - which works well if all your C++ methods run very fast
- * Use [`GoogleCromeLabs/comlink`](https://github.com/GoogleChromeLabs/comlink) to call them in a worker thread - which works well if all your C++ methods have very long execution times because it adds significant overhead when calling them (*this will require a custom serializer for C++ object - I plan to make an example*)

-Mixing the two is possible, but C++ functions running in the main thread and C++ functions running the in `comlink` worker won't be able to share objects as they will be running in separate memory spaces.

 # Code instrumentation